doguscanugur/AlayiBurada/README.md

 **AlayiBurada E-Commerce** is developed using enterprise architecture with *ASP.NET MVC*.
 These layers are BusinessLayer, DataAccessLayer, Entities, Interfaces, UserInterface.
 EntityFramework, PagedList, jQueryAjax, ELMAH libraries are used in this project.
 But it can be used in MicroORM.

+*You can also reach the Database File from AlayiBurada/AlayıBurada.MvcUI/DB/ProjectDB.bak*

 **JQuery Ajax** is used in cart operations.
 Unhandled Errors encountered during RunTime are recorded in the database with the help of **ELMAH.**
 **PagedList** is used for paging operations.